mhsingell/mhsingell.github.io/_pages/teaching.md

 author_profile: true
 ---

-A professional, researcher, and teacher with nine years of experience, I have taught classes, developed course materials, and delivered key business insights to students and executives alike.
+A professional, researcher, and teacher with ten years of experience, I have taught classes, developed course materials, and delivered key business insights to students and executives alike.
 You can read my full teaching statement [here](/files/Teaching_Statement_Current.pdf).
 Below is a selection of my MBA and Executive classroom involvement from my time at the Stanford GSB and Harvard Business School.

 **From Start-up to Scale Up**\
 Teaching Assistant for Professor Hayagreeva Rao, GSB, 2022-2023